 The talent, character and passion of our team members and our unique culture define us.
 Our people are driven and smart and focused on Innovation that Matters®.
 Our work requires insight, ingenuity and commitment.
 Our culture and values are embedded in all we do.

 We foster career growth through tools and resources that help guide team members at all stages in the employment lifecycle.
 Training and education resources offer skill-building benefits to team members seeking career development.

 Professional and Career Development

 We conduct regular pulse engagement surveys and anonymous team member engagement surveys across our business to listen, learn and empower our teams to continuously improve.
+In 2019, 92% of our employees were actively engaged in this feedback process and provided meaningful survey responses, which was higher than the 80% engagement score of our benchmarked peers.
+Mercury received an engagement score of 75 in the 2019 survey, which was higher than the global benchmark score of 72.
 We are committed to operationalizing our learnings, including factoring survey insights into retention and promotion decisions for team leaders.

 Employee Demographics and Statistics